Hiring the Right Home Security System Installer and Monitoring Service

 We haven’t heard from any consumers who have actually had systems removed due to a canceled contract (although this happens fairly regularly with commercial customers).
 Instead, ADT and other companies that maintain ownership of equipment simply “abandon” it.
 Our view: Deal with outfits that sell you a system you’ll own.

-What Are Your Monitoring Service Options?
+What Are Your Monitoring Options?

 If you’re not satisfied with the quality or price of a company that locks you into its monitoring service, it will cost plenty to take your business elsewhere: You’ll have to continue paying for the duration of the original contract or pay a hefty cancellation penalty.

 Some companies also make it difficult to switch monitoring services to another company, even after the contract is up.
-With most types of equipment, it is easy to switch companies.
+With some types of equipment, it is easy to switch companies.
 The new company just has to come to your home and reprogram the device that communicates with the central station.
 But to take over monitoring of the equipment, the new company will need to know the system’s programming code, and some companies refuse to provide it to customers or their new monitoring services.
 If the new company can’t get these codes to reset the system, it might have to replace part or all of the control panel components, which can be expensive.

 To maintain flexibility in choosing a monitoring service, ask prospective installation companies to either supply you upfront with these codes or agree to come out to reset their systems, if requested.
 Because resetting the system usually involves a service call, it’s reasonable for a company to charge a fee for that work.
 Any such fee should be indicated on the written contract.